Clint Howard: Personal life

 Howard has been married three times.
 After a short courtship, Howard married Ann Marie Lynch in 1988.
 He filed for divorce after less than a year of marriage.

 Howard's second marriage, in 1995, was to Melanie Sorich.
 He filed for legal separation in 2015, and their divorce was finalized in 2018.

 On July 1, 2020, Howard married Kat C. Cruz, at a private service in Las Vegas.
 They have a daughter.

 Howard was an avid golfer who played 150 rounds a year from 1990 until hip replacements forced him to quit.
+On September 2, 2000, Howard's mother, Jean, died at the age of 73.

 Howard is a Republican.
-On January 29, 2016, three days before the Iowa Caucuses, he endorsed United States Senator Ted Cruz of Texas for the Republican presidential nomination.
+On January 29, 2016, three days before the Iowa caucuses, he endorsed United States Senator Ted Cruz of Texas for the Republican presidential nomination.

+On November 25, 2017, Howard's father, Rance, died at the age of 89.
+In 2021, Ron and Clint together wrote a memoir titled The Boys: A Memoir of Hollywood and Family.